-There is no cure for Meniere's disease, so treatments revolve around alleviating symptoms.
-Changing to a low salt diet and avoiding caffeine and alcohol can keep your fluid balance in check.
-Eliminating certain medications like high blood pressure and allergy medications can be beneficial.
+There is currently no cure for Meniere's disease, so treatments revolve around alleviating symptoms.
+Changing to a low salt diet and avoiding caffeine and alcohol may be beneficial in keeping your fluid balance in check and reducing inner ear pressure.
+Eliminating certain medications like high blood pressure pills and allergy medications can be sometimes help.
+However, high blood pressure itself may contribute to symptoms.
 Stress reduction seems to reduce the severity of symptoms.

 One method that is gaining popularity for people who have failed medical therapy is injecting Gentamycin, an antibiotic, directly into the middle ear space.